-DALLAS – As the TSA is preparing for its busiest Thanksgiving travel season yet, with record passenger volumes expected, the FAA will use military-released airspace over the East Coast and Gulf of Mexico to ease congestion and delays for the holidays.
+DALLAS – As the TSA prepares for its busiest Thanksgiving travel season yet with record passenger volumes expected, the FAA will use military-released airspace over the East Coast and Gulf of Mexico to ease congestion and delays for the holidays.

-These measures align with year-round FAA collaborations with airlines to improve air traffic flow and are outlined in a Fact Sheet published by the U.S. department of transportation (DOT), which highlights the current administration's efforts "to ensure air travel is safe, efficient, and fair."
+These measures align with year-round FAA collaborations with airlines to improve air traffic flow, as outlined in a Fact Sheet published by the U.S. department of transportation (DOT) that highlights the current administration's efforts "to ensure air travel is safe, efficient, and fair."

 The U.S. airline industry is at a juncture as it transitions between two vastly different presidential administrations.
 Under President Biden, the aviation sector experienced unprecedented infrastructure investments, consumer protection reforms, three airline merger blocks and initiatives aimed at enhancing air traffic safety and efficiency.